Page Module - Composing a Web Page

 7. Click on the COPY HTML link.

-10. Click the HTML button again and the map is displayed in the Page content text box.
+11. Click on the Save button and the map is displayed in the Page content text editing box.

 Video Resources